jjadeseravla/Node_Login/README.md

 # Node_Login

-start mongod.exe in seperate console in bin for mongo
+start mongod.exe in separate console in bin for mongo